Frequently Asked Questions

 Q: Can I receive financial aid to live off campus even though my parents live within commuting distance to the school?

 A: Yes, you may opt to live in an apartment near school.
-You will be required to provide a copy of your lease/Sub Lease and or Utility Bill.
+You will be required to provide a copy of your lease/Sub Lease.
 If Sub Leasing please provide a notarized letter with a copy of the signed lease by the person whose name appears on the lease.
-Failure to submit required documentation your application will default to living with parent.
+Failure to submit required documentation your application will default to a lower cost of attendance

 Q: What happens to my financial aid if I withdrawfrom school?